Pests and animal welfare

 St Albans City and District Council has contracted out the pest control service to SDK Environmental Limited (trading as DialAPest) which provides a comprehensive service for domestic properties.

-- online to book an appointment or a call back
+Please follow the links below to book an appointment or a call back.

-Rats and mice are treated free of charge within residential properties; there is a charge for other pests.
+There is a charge for pest control.
 Payment is from your debit or credit card once the booking is confirmed.
 Discounts are available if you are in receipt of benefits – check for details when booking.
 You can find more information about treatments and charges below.

 Rats Toggle accordion

 - Treatment for the disinfestation of rats consists of a baiting programme of at least two visits over a 6 to 8 week period.
-Rats are treated free of charge and only within residential properties.
+Rats are treated at £50 per treatment (discounted rate of £33.30 for people on certain benefits currently housing benefit and council tax benefit [excluding single persons allowance] and universal credit.
+If you quality for a discounted treatment price you will be unable to book online and proof of your benefits will be required).

 - You will be contacted within 2 working days for rats outside, or 1 working day for rats inside, unless otherwise requested by the customer.

 If you qualify and wish to apply for this discount, you must confirm your eligibility with SDK, so please email them at email@example.com